spiral/shopify-starter-kit/README.md

-# shopify-starter-kit
+# Shopify-starter-kit

-Starter theme and environment for the largest Shopify stores.
+**Shopify starter kit** is the starter theme and development environment for the largest Shopify stores.
 Repository makes it easier to work with the distribution of files in the project and automates some tasks.
 Starter-kit based on [Shopify Themekit](https://github.com/Shopify/themekit) and inspired by Shopify Slate and popular front-end frameworks (React, Vue).